tim-harding/tim-harding.github.io/src/blog/soa-rs/index.md

 }
 ```

-Unless Rust, Zig doesn't need a macros to do this, using its compile-time reflection system instead. `MultiArrayList` works with all structs, not just those marked with `#[derive(Soars)]`, so you can use it with types from other libraries.
+Unlike Rust, Zig doesn't need a macro to do this, instead using its compile-time reflection system. `MultiArrayList` works with all structs, not just specially marked ones, so you can even use it with types from other libraries.
 Not only that, `MultiArrayList` also supports enums, storing small enum variants in separate arrays from large ones.
-It includes sorting methods that `soa-rs` currently lacks, and it does all this in just 481 lines, compared to 3498 in `soa-rs`.
+It does all this in just 481 lines, compared to 3498 in `soa-rs`.
 It's superior by just about any standard of comparison.
 I have at times looked jealously at the ergonomics of raw pointers by default and the insane leverage of comptime.
 Neither is coming to Rust any time soon, but boy would they be welcome for some sitations.

 ## Macros